Healthy living with psoriasis

 - Keep your skin moisturized.
 Moisturizing will help prevent dry skin and itching.
 Use a moisturizer or emollient after showering or bathing to help seal the water into your skin.

-- Keep the air in your home and office moist by using a humidifier, especially in the winter when dry heat can worsen psoriasis.
+- Keep the air in your home and office moist by using a humidifier, especially in the winter, when dry heat can worsen psoriasis.

-- Avoid scratching the skin and picking at lesions
+- Avoid scratching the skin and picking at lesions.

 - Try a warm oatmeal bath to help relieve itching.

 - Use warm, not hot, water when showering or bathing.
 Dermatologists recommend short, warm showers with fragrance-free cleansers.
-Do not rub the skin dry; gently pat instead.
+Do not rub the skin dry; gently pat it instead.